hearbenchmark/hear-preprocess/README.md

 These Luigi pipelines are used to preprocess the evaluation tasks into a common format for downstream evaluation.

-To run the preprocessing pipeline for all available tasks:
+To run the preprocessing pipeline for all available tasks, with all available modes for each task:
 ```
-python3 -m hearpreprocess.runner all
+python3 -m hearpreprocess.runner all --mode all
 ```

 Upload to private bucket: